-Adopt a Storm Drain in Chatham Township
+Adopt a Storm Drain Coming to Chatham Township!

 Chatham Township’s Department of Public Works (DPW) and Environmental Commission (CTEC) are excited to launch Adopt a Drain in the Spring of 2024.
 We have partnered with Hamline University of Minnesota to create an online storm drain management program for our municipality.
 This effort will help ensure our storm drains are cleared from debris on a regular schedule, helping to keep storm water moving and to help prevent streets from flooding; as well as keep contaminates out of local watersheds.